don-han/website/content/articles/2015-05-30_what-is-p-vs-np.md

 compare it with the budget cost while the search algorithms such as DFS/BFS obtain the path in linear time as wel.
 On the other hand, NP problems are a set of decision problems which can be verified in polynomial time, but *not necessarily* solved in polynomial time.

-Although a common misunderstanding is to conceptualize NP as "*not* P", such notion is seriously misleading.
+Although a common misunderstanding is to conceptualize NP as "*not* P", such notion is greatly misleading.
 Note that NP problems may or may not be solved in polynomial time.
 Therefore, NP and P are not mutually exclusive classes.
 Rather, P is a subset of NP; all P problems automatically qualify as NP problems since all P problems satisfy